mposolda/misc/stocker/README.md

 - Implement charts( and other info) for history of the portfolio

-- Support for completely skip loading stocks like vdntl

 P2:

 - Rename FinhubHttpClient interface to something like "RESTDataClient" .